 Pick a business that works best with your existing assets such as your skills, knowledge and your plan for the future.
 For example, if your ambition is to become a famous sci-fi writer, you should probably try to make money through writing.

 In any case, starting a business is very exciting.
-It’s wonderful learning experience.
+It’s a wonderful learning experience.